Ans. Germination of seed and ripening of fruits.

 Q5.
 Think of some changes that happen in our body.

 Ans.
 Growth of nails, growth of hair, increase in height, increase in weight etc.

 Q6.
 A small size boat is made by folding a paper.
 Can this change be reversed?
 Think and write one more example of similar type.

 Ans.
 Yes, it can be reversed.
-Another example is ball made by folding paper.
+Another example is a ball made by folding paper.

 Q7.
-Your brother accidently dropped your favorite pencil box and broke it.
+Your brother accidentally dropped your favourite pencil box and broke it.
 This is a change you did not want.
 Can you reverse this change?